Shelbournator/thoughts/_posts/2026-01-10-the-civilisational-stack.md

 On a day-to-day basis, being educated at the **Operational Layer** is more likely to increase your _immediate_ earning potential.
 ML engineers working at Google or OpenAI are probably paid more than Turing was when he did his foundational work: that doesn’t mean that they are producing more value as such.

-My claim is this: even those very engineers are likely to be better at being engineers, better people, and better citizens, by having a better understanding of the deeper layers they’re operating in.

 What about the cost?
 The truth is, educationally, we live in a [post-scarcity](https://en.wikipedia.org/wiki/Post-scarcity) world: the vast majority of the classics are available as e-books completely free online.
 On YouTube, Coursera and other sites, you can find tier 1 lectures on almost any subject.

-Why aren't you grounding yourself?
+_Ceteris paribus_ (all things equal), I probably _would_ advise people to focus their formal education towards STEM subjects.
+ROI is a crucial consideration.
+But I see **STEM Knowledge** and **Civilisational Knowledge** as fundamentally Complementary.

+My claim is this: even those very engineers are likely to be better at being engineers, better people, and better citizens, by having a better understanding of the deeper layers they’re operating in.